Whats New Icon

 M.S. post-graduate training

-General Surgery registrars are posted to Head and Neck Surgery Unit-2 as part of their speciality postings in their surgical rotation.
+General Surgery registrars and Otorhinolaryngology registrars are posted to Head and Neck Surgery as part of their speciality postings in their surgical rotation.
 They are taught on the job, present seminars and papers, and are trained in diagnosing and managing the spectrum of diseases handled by the unit, including basic operative surgery and reconstruction principles.
 By the end of their posting, they achieve a reasonable level of proficiency in managing various head and neck disorders, which is expected of a competent general surgeon.

 Training of Maxillofacial Surgeons

-Maxillofacial surgeons under fellowship training in the Department of Dentistry attend HNS-2 as part of their peripheral postings.
+Maxillofacial surgeons under fellowship training in the Department of Dentistry attend as part of their peripheral postings.
 They participate in the routine activities of the unit and are trained to provide various dental services required during operations, including complex head and neck reconstructions.

 Training of Nursing Staff